BobMarshall-Andrews QC - chairman

 Born in 1943, his core career was in international banking and finance.
 Subsequent roles took him into the management of several diverse companies.
 His other interests include sports administration particularly rugby union.
 Now retired, he has been a trustee and treasurer of GAWPT since 1989

 Retired surgeon.
 E African connection mainly Uganda.
 Visited Mkomazi project in 1996 and was impressed!
 Has a diploma in Conservation Management.
-Involved with Norfolk Wildlife Trust (Council Member) and Guernsey Trust, La Societe Guernesiaise.
+Past trustee of the Norfolk Wildlife Trust (Council Member).
+Involved with the Guernsey Trust, La Societe Guernesiaise.
 Trustee of the Sarnia Charitable Trust devoting funds to wildlife charities

 Along with fellow Australian Anthony Bourke, took a lion (Christian) to George Adamson for rehabilitation in the Kora National Park in 1970.
 Christian's successful rehabilitation was the subject of a book "Lion Called Christian" published by William Collins & Sons and subsequently filmed for television documentaries.
 Active fundraiser.

 Educated at Mill Hill School and Ealing School of Business.
 Held variety of senior positions in multi-national organisations including Unilever, Mars, PepsiCo and McKinsey.
-Co-founder of PrecisionIR Inc. (formerly WILink), leading internet centric communications firm, specialising in investor relations.
-Chairman Mill Hill School Foundation Appeal Board and active angel investor living in Lugano, Switzerland.
+Co-founder of PrecisionIR Inc. (formerly WILink), leading internet centric investor communications firm.
+Chairman British Pearl Ltd., Old Millhillians Club, Advisory Board Member gust.
+Network, Berlin and Intellectual Digital Corp.
+New York.